 A turf outhouse at Núpsstaður

-Ring-road 1 wasn't opened until 1974 when the rivers on Skeiðarársandur sandplain were bridged.
-Until then the road didn't reach any further than Mt.
-Lómagnúpur in South-Iceland.
+Ring Road 1 wasn't opened until 1974, when the rivers on Skeiðarársandur sandplain were bridged.
+Until then, the road didn't extend beyond Mt.
+Lómagnúpur in South Iceland.

 Mt.
 Lómagnúpur

-The road stopped close to the mountain and we had to turn back.
-Since then I have always been a little scared of this mountain, it is so huge and dark.
+The road ended near the mountain, and we had to turn back.
+Since then, I have always been a little scared of this mountain; it is so huge and dark.

 Mt.
 Lómagnúpur as seen from Núpsstaður